sanity-io/demo-custom-workflow/README.md

 #### `app/documentActions`

-This demo is made to showcase Sanity’s new _Document actions API_.
+This demo is made to showcase [Sanity’s _Document actions API_](https://www.sanity.io/docs/document-actions-api).
 This API enables the customization of the buttons in the footer drawer of the document editing environment in the Sanity Studio.

 In `app/documentActions/index.js` you’ll find the document actions resolver function, and the custom actions used for the workflow implementation are placed in the `app/documentActions/workflow` directory.